karlvr/consistent.js/README.md

 Consistent creates a child scope for each repeated block, and the object in the array becomes its scope.
 Therefore each object in the array will have a `$` property added containing Consistent’s scope functionality.
 As the objects in the array are the child scopes, you can access the child scopes if you need to via the original array in the original scope.

+You don’t need to call `apply` on the child scopes created for repeated blocks, as they are automatically applied when the parent is applied.
+You can use these child scopes as you would any other scope.

 See the Parent scopes section for essential information about parent and child scopes.

 Repeating clones the repeated element, including all of its children: